CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 #### Frontend

-The Frontend task is used to run the User Interface of assemblyline.
+The Frontend task is used to run the User Interface of Assemblyline.
 It is only useful for when you launch the Assemblyline API Server in debug mode and are **NOT** using the ```core components``` task.
-Assemblyline's frontend is now built in Reactjs and is served via ```NPM serve``` which is why it is not part of this setup.
+Assemblyline's frontend is now built in ReactJS and is served via ```NPM serve``` which is why it is not part of this setup.
 Refer to the [frontend development](../../../frontend/frontend) page for more info on how to do development on Assemblyline frontend.

 #### ResultSample